danyspin97/PhpBotFramework/docs/payments.rst

 Create an invoice
 -----------------

-A Telegram **invoice** is a special form which includes a form the user needs to fill in order to pay the bot.
+A Telegram **invoice** is a special message which includes a form the user needs to fill in order to send money to the bot.

-PhpBotFramework provides **sendInvoice** method; here's the basic usage:
+PhpBotFramework provides the **sendInvoice** method; here's the basic usage:

 .. code:: php